 Fox 5 DC guard shoots man who allegedly tried breaking into building

-A man who was allegedly trying to break into Fox affiliate WTTG's building in Washington, D.C. was shot Monday.
+A man who was allegedly trying to break into Fox affiliate WTTG's building in Washington, D.C. was shot on Monday.

 A security guard for the news station shot the man inside the building's lobby, according to Fox 5.
 Police arrived just after 3 p.m.
 ET.

-The man who was shot was transported to a hospital in critical condition.
+The suspect, a 38-year-old man, was transported to the hospital in critical condition.

 Anchor Jim Lokay tweeted that everyone at the station is "okay," but called the situation "scary."